 If you wanted to follow the stars but it started raining – just head down to the Stardome.
-Apart from live shows, Stardome also has pre-recorded planetarium shows which allows you experience something utterly unique.
+Apart from live shows, Stardome also has pre-recorded planetarium shows that allow you experience something utterly unique.

-Best For: Educational Space Exhibits which allow both children and adults to uncover more about outer space and its incredible discoveries.
+Best For: Educational Space Exhibits allows both children and adults to uncover more about outer space and its incredible discoveries.

 Location: Stardome is located at 670 Manukau Road, at One Tree Hill Domain

 Pricing: Entry ticket varies for adults and children.
 Please contact Stardome for more details.